laxnpander/OpenREALM/README.md

 mounted in the docker.
 The dataset should ideally be kept in this same folder.
 Then change the path of the dataset in the launch file as described previously and run the test.

+## License

+Most of the code base is published under LGPL license.
+This basically includes all functionalities to create 2D maps.
+For 3D dense reconstruction however we rely on the thirdparty framework *Plane Sweep Library* by Christian Häne.
+It is published under GPLv3, which means the rest of the code base will automatically transition to GPLv3 as well if you compile it also.

+**TL/DR:**
+- Using OpenREALM for 2.5/3D maps with CUDA/PSL? -> **GPLv3**
+- Using OpenREALM for 2D maps without CUDA/PSL? -> **LGPL**

 ## References